pendo-io/pendo-ETL-API-calls/Page Events Data/readme.md

 # Page Events Data

-This `pageEvents.json` request body will generate a response that generates detailed event data for a visitor by account.
+This `pageEvents.json` request body will generate a response that generates detailed page event data for a visitor by account.
 The number of events and minutes spent are summed by day.

 POST https://app.pendo.io/api/v1/aggregation